venovako/GPUJACHx/README.md

 Hint: if the file is viewed with, e.g., [HDFView](https://www.hdfgroup.org/downloads/hdfview/ "A free HDF5 viewer/editor."), `G` will look as if having `N` rows and `M` columns, which is perfectly normal, since the Fortran data look transposed in C, and vice versa.
 Matlab and Scilab store and read data in the correct format for GPUJACHx.

-For simplicity, it is expected that `LDA=M=N`, and that all dimensions are a multiple of `64`.
+For simplicity, it is expected that `LDA=M>=N`, and that all dimensions are a multiple of `64`.
 That is not a big issue, though, since a matrix can always be "bordered".

 The bordering can be done in, e.g., Matlab or Scilab, as follows (`I` is an identity matrix):